raspiblitz/raspiblitz/README.md

 It might even offer you to force close some channels where the channel-partner is no longer reachable.
 Keep in mind that those force closings can take a much longer time until your funds are available again on your on-chain wallet.

+#### lnfwdreport: Report on your earned fees for Forwarding Payments

+If you connected your node well within the Lightning Network you can become a "Routing Node" other users select your Node as part of a Lightnig Payment and will pay you the fee you set on those channels.
+This menu point gives you a detailed report over the amount of days you set.

+Beware - earning fees as a routing node does not come automatic.
+Its a bit of hard work of building the right channels to be attractive for other people to route thru.
+Check the interet for tutorials or use tools like "lndmanage" (see under RaspiBlitz SERVICES) to help you analyse and optimize your channel management.

 #### SERVICES: Activate/Deactivate Services

 The RaspiBlitz offers further Services, Apps and configuration (scroll down in the to see all in the RaspiBlitz):